Hiswe/gulp-svg-symbols/README.md

     height  (in numeric — no units)
     viewBox (as a string)
     name    (svg filename without extension)
+    originalAttributes (object of what was gathered from svg tag)

   defaultData are the ones needed by default templates see /lib/get-default-data.js